byte4RR4Y/rock-4se-kali/README.md

 # rock-4se-kali
-A Kali Linux ARM image for the RADXA Rock Pi 4 SE - rk3399t "If it doesn't exist, create it yourself."
+# A Kali Linux ARM image for the RADXA Rock Pi 4 SE - rk3399t

+"If it doesn't exist, create it yourself."
 Daniel Wieczorek

+I've added a cllection of wallpapers.

 -------------------
 1.)
 REAL KALI LINUX            (kernel 6.1.0-kali7-arm64)